athenKing/athenKing.github.io/_posts/2019-09-04-avxOptimize.markdown

 	* sha3 hash function is implemented x4 version.So Firstly just use it.
 	*

 ## Questions needed to be answered before work

 * What's the scoring standard for the signature algorithm?
-* Do we use hash3 cryptographic funciton?
+* Do we use hash3 cryptographic funciton?Yes,optimze it
-*
+* NTT optimization

+value return error issue TODO
+another exeption you can't use *(ret+1) format TODO